-Sandra has previously served as Australian DFAT’s program and policy lead on Women, Peace, and Security agenda, multilateral gender work on several international platforms including the UN Human Rights Council, United National General Assembly committee work, ASEAN, and G20, as well as partnerships with UN Women, and the Commission on the Status of Women.
-Prior to this, she was a governance adviser with DFAT’s Governance and Fragility Branch, where her responsibilities included the design and piloting of an integrated country governance and growth diagnostic tool to inform country strategies and aid investment plans, scoped initial stages of DFAT’s governance policy strategy refresh, and provided specialist guidance and training on political economy analysis, and developmental leadership.
-She has also led DFAT’s Fragility and Conflict section where her responsibilities included research on measuring peace in the Pacific and politically informed policy and program design.
+Sandra has previously served as program and policy lead on Women, Peace, and Security agenda for the Australian Department of Foreign Affairs and Trade (DFAT), multilateral gender work on several international platforms including the UN Human Rights Council, United National General Assembly committee work, ASEAN, and G20, as well as partnerships with UN Women, and the Commission on the Status of Women.
+Prior to this, she provided specialist guidance and training on political economy analysis, adaptive management, and developmental leadership as a governance adviser with DFAT’s Governance and Fragility Branch.
+She has also led DFAT’s Fragility and Conflict section’s engagement with research on measuring peace in the Pacific and politically informed policy and program design.

-From 2013-2015, she served as Suva-based regional manager of the DFAT-funded Pacific Women Shaping Pacific Development program, a ten-year $320 million initiative across the Pacific Islands region.
-During this time she established the principal regional support office in Fiji and sub-office in Port Moresby; forged enhanced dialogue and consensus among multiple stakeholders in government, civil society, and international development agencies across the region; and convening the Second Regional Pacific Women in Business Conference.
-In her previous capacity as AusAID’s Suva-based Program Manager of the Pacific Leadership program, Sandra collaborated with Pacific Island women leaders and development organizations in scoping the breadth of women’s leadership roles and potential in politics, business, and communities; convened the First Regional Pacific Women in Business Conference; designing comprehensive program strategies; improving communications, coordination, across a vast portfolio of activities; and advancing new approaches to support women’s leadership and agency throughout the region.
+From 2013-2015, she served as Suva-based regional manager of the AusAID/DFAT-funded Pacific Women Shaping Pacific Development program, a ten-year $320 million initiative across the Pacific Islands region.
+She also served as AusAID’s Suva-based regional manager of the Pacific Leadership program, with a focus on women’s leadership roles and potential in politics, business, and communities; designing comprehensive program strategies; and advancing new approaches to support women’s leadership and agency throughout the region.